 GEM’s airborne technology has been proven on Fixed Wing, Helicopter and UAV platforms.
 Part of its success is due to its components – specially designed for high resolution and noise-free data:

-All components are backed by GEM’s two-year warranty – the strongest in the industry.
+All components are backed by GEM’s three-year warranty – the strongest in the industry.

 An effective UAV system is defined as one that is capable of acquring ultra-sensitive magnetic data on either a helicopter or fixed wing platform.

 In order to be effective, UAV magnetometer systems must acquire data close to the target.
 Responses of a dipolar target fall off as the inverse cube of distance so the farther from the source – the smaller the signal.
 This can be compensated for by using an ultra-sensitive magnetometer such as the Potassium optically pumped version.

 UAV systems must also record position effectively.
 With GEM, this is done with accurate GPS positioning – giving reliable positioning information to 0.6 m.
 Depending on the application, lesser accuracy is also an option.

 Lastly, it is essential to collect low-noise magnetic data.
 With GEM, this is done by conducting a gradiometer survey around the craft initially to determine magnetic hot spots.
 These areas are then addressed, typically by magntically cleaning the craft.
 Attention is also paid to rotor noise and propeller noise in UAV’s – ensuring that the platform is as magnetically quiet as possible.

 There are two main confgurations possible for UAVs – helicopters and fixed wing.

 On helicopters, a nose boom is attached to the platform and the magnetometer is set up on the boom with electrical connections in the airframe.